-AXIS OS upgrade failure If the upgrade fails, the device reloads the previous version.
-The most common reason is that the wrong AXIS OS file has been uploaded.
-Check that the name of the AXIS OS file corresponds to your device and try again.
-Problems after AXIS OS upgrade If you experience problems after the upgrade, roll back to the previously installed version from the Maintenance page.
+Problems upgrading the firmware Firmware upgrade failure If the firmware upgrade fails, the device reloads the previous firmware.
+The most common reason is that the wrong firmware file has been uploaded.
+Check that the name of the firmware file corresponds to your device and try again.
+Problems after firmware upgrade If you experience problems after a firmware upgrade, roll back to the previously installed version from the Maintenance page.

-upgrade the Maintenance page.
-Problems setting the IP addr Problems setting the IP address The device is located on a different subnet If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
+Problems setting the IP address

+The device is located on a different subnet If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
 Contact your network administrator to obtain an IP address.
 The IP address is being used by another device Disconnect the Axis device from the network.
-Run the ping command (in a Command/DOS window, type ping and the IP address of the device): • If you receive: Reply from <ip address="">: bytes=32; time=10 this means that the IP address may already be in use by another device on the network.
-Obtain a new IP address from the network administrator and reinstall the device. • If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
-Check all cabling and reinstall the device.</ip> Possible IP address conflict with another device on the same subnet The static IP address in the Axis device is used before the DHCP server sets a dynamic address.
+Run the ping command (in a Command/DOS window, type ping and the IP address of the device): If you receive: Reply from <ip address="">: bytes=32; time= 10 this means that the IP address may already be in use by another device on the network.
+Obtain a new IP address from the network administrator and reinstall the device.</ip> If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
+Check all cabling and reinstall the device.
+Possible IP address conflict with another device on the same subnet The static IP address in the Axis device is used before the DHCP server sets a dynamic address.
 This means that if the same default static IP address is also used by another device, there may be problems accessing the device.